cyber-rachel/fc-barcelona-performance-analytics/README.md

 Interactive slicers

+Performance analysis

+Trend analysis

 Comparative analysis

-Trend analysis

-## Dashboard design
+Dashboard design

-The dashboard allows users to filter the analysis by:
+The dashboard can be filtered by:

 Season

 Competition

-Match result
+Result

 Opponent

-The dataset covers matches from 2020 to 2025 and includes:

-La Liga

-Copa del Rey

-Champions League

-Dashboard Analysis
+Key Areas of Analysis

-## Quick Stats

-The dashboard includes summary KPIs for:

-Total matches
+Match Performance

+The dashboard summarizes overall match outcomes through indicators such as:

+Matches played

 Wins